 Take a look at one of our favorite bond brokers.

 To reap the advantages as well as mitigate the shortcomings of bond investing, it’s important to consider a portfolio approach rather than considering bond investing as a solo investment option.

 Zero in on the right stock-bond-cash mix based on your investment objective and time horizon, and you should be good to go.
 In these current economic times, as interest rates go up due to the Fed’s monetary policy normalization, bond investing looks a bit risky.
 Bonds issued in the future may come with better rates, making your investment in today’s bond less appealing.

-That said, there’s no denying that bonds’ presence stabilize portfolios, which makes it them an appealing investment option at any time.
+That said, there’s no denying that bonds’ presence stabilized portfolios, which makes them an appealing investment option at any time.

 A bond is a type of loan.
 When you purchase a bond, you are lending money to the issuer – usually a company or government – and they promise to pay you back with interest.
 The issuer uses this money to finance various projects, such as building a new factory or school.
 Bondholders receive interest payments for as long as they hold the bond, up until its maturity date when it must be repaid.

 Bonds are debt securities that enable investors to loan money to corporations, governments, or other entities in exchange for periodic interest payments and the eventual repayment of the principal.
 As a result, bonds can be a reliable source of income for investors.
 Whether bonds make money or not depends largely on the type of bond purchased and the current market conditions.